18 Langs Rd, Ascot Vale 9370 1813

 Is your bed a pain in the butt?

-As you (hopefully) spend more time sleeping than sitting at your desk, your sleeping posture is even more important than your sitting posture.
-I have come across an interesting study on the sleeping posture of 1000 people, stating that 41% of people sleep in the foetal position.
-This poture however isn’t optimal in maintaining correct spinal alignment.
+As most people spend about the same time sleeping as they do sitting at a desk, your sleeping posture is just as important as your sitting posture.
+Research has indicated that 41% of people sleep in the foetal position.
+This posture, however, isn’t optimal in maintaining correct spinal alignment.

-The best spinal alignment when sleeping is the same as when sitting but obviously lying down.
+The best spinal alignment when sleeping is the same as when sitting, but obviously lying down – click onto this previous article for more detail.
 The triple C-curve of your spine is maintained and there is no excess pressure on any part of the spine.
 I know bad habits are hard to change but try going to sleep correctly and hopefully your sleeping body eventually gets the picture.
 We will start from the top…

-Neck strait with your chin away from your chest
+*Neck straight with your chin away from your chest

-Good supportive pillow filling the gap between your head and shoulders ( review pervious article)
+*Good supportive pillow filling the gap between your head and shoulders – click onto this previous article for more detail

 Arms in front of you or hugging a pillow